CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_progbasics.md

 ### Programming languages - Python
 #### How do you use a dictionary in Python?
+Dictionaries are used to store key-value pairs.
+They are insertion ordered, mutable and indexed dict = {key:value}
+Referencing keys value in dictionary: dict['key'] returns the value Referencing key in dictionary: dict['key'].key() returns the key
 #### What does it mean that an object is immutable in Python?
 an object being immutable means it can't be modified in memory.
 #### What is conditional expression in Python?